eclipse-edc/IdentityHub/docs/developer/decision-records/2025-02-24-sts-deployment-embedded/README.md

 aspects would need to be implemented:

 - key management: to rotate, revoke, add, ... key pairs
-- DID management: public keys need to be added to the DID document so that verifiers can resolve it
+- DID management: public keys need to be added/updated/removed to/from the DID document so that verifiers can resolve them
 - account mapping: participant contexts (in IdentityHub) must be mapped to STS accounts, so that IdentityHub can act _on behalf_ of the correct participant.
 This is particularly relevant when making credential issuance requests.